foundweekends/giter8/docs/03/b.md

 ### Using the Giter8Plugin

-Giter8 supplies an sbt plugin for testing templates before pushing them to a Github branch.
+Giter8 supplies an sbt plugin for testing templates before pushing them to a GitHub branch.
 If you used the `foundweekends/giter8.g8` template recommended above, it should already be configured.